J-1 Visa Specialist - Software Engineering Jobs

 Can the two-year home residency requirement affect my ability to switch to an H-1B later?

 Yes.
-If the two-year home-country physical presence requirement applies to your J-1 program, you cannot change status to H-1B or most immigrant visa categories until you fulfill it or obtain a waiver.
+If the two-year home-country physical presence requirement applies to your J-1 program, you cannot change status to H-1B visa or most immigrant visa categories until you fulfill it or obtain a waiver.
 Software engineers funded by their home government or participating in skills-shortage programs are most commonly subject to this requirement.
 Confirm your exposure before accepting a J-1 program offer.